roxgib/anki-contanki/README.md

 ## Development log

+### Alpha 8

+- Profile buttons are now functional, allowing you to add, delete, and rename profiles.
+- Mouse and scroll behaviour can now be customised.
+- Added option to disable or use large overlays.
+- Various fixes.

+I need to create default profiles for some remaining controllers, and if I don't find any more bugs I'll release a beta.

 ### Alpha 7

 Smaller hotfix release, mostly fixing controller compatibility and config dialog issues.
 The buttons in the config dialog now light up when you press the corresponding button on your controller.